This post may contain affiliate links. Please read my disclosure policy for details.

 Prepare the batter

-- Place the kimchi in a bowl and finely chop it into small pieces using scissors.
+1. Place the kimchi in a bowl and chop it into smaller pieces using scissors (about 0.6 inches / 1.5 cm).

-TIP 1 for the ultimate crispy kimchi pancakes – To achieve crispy kimchi pancakes, aim for a batter with a light and somewhat liquid consistency.
-If the batter appears too thick, it won’t spread thinly in the pan and might end up a tad too hefty
+TIP 1 for the ultimate crispy kimchi pancakes – To achieve perfectly crispy kimchi pancakes, aim for a batter that is slightly thick but still pourable.
+If the batter is too thick, it won’t spread thinly in the pan and may result in heavier, less crispy pancakes.

 Cook the pancakes

-- Heat a generous amount of cooking oil in a large non-stick pan over medium-high heat.
-Make sure to add about 2mm / 0.08 inches of oil to ensure crispiness.
-Don’t be shy about adding oil.
+1. Heat a generous amount of cooking oil in a large non-stick pan over medium-high heat.
+Ensure there is enough oil to cover at least 3/4 of the pancake’s height.
+Don’t be shy about adding oil, as it helps achieve crispiness.

 TIP 2 for the ultimate crispy kimchi pancakes – Now, I get it – we’re all on that “less oil” train, but if you’re after seriously crispy kimchi pancakes, don’t be shy with the oil in the pan.
 That’s the magic that’ll give you those crispy edges and sides.